JerryVanZyliq/ARENA2/README.md

 ARENA BLOG App by Jerry Van Zyl
 ## Description

 This is a small web application for displaying the Arena Blog.
+The Wordpress Blog can be used as the Parent with the Child being a clone of a template page from the Parent utilizing the data mining from the API.
+WP is already PWA ready.
 Demo URL - https://arena.webgurus.co.za/wp/